 The term “artificial intelligence” was first coined in the 1950s, and it has been used to refer to multiple types of applications, ranging from the simple to the complex, where each application of artificial intelligence technology offers differing trade-offs in performance, transparency, speed and training data requirements.
 At its core, artificial intelligence “makes it possible for machines to learn from experience, adjust to new inputs and perform human-like tasks.”
 Most applications of artificial intelligence today leverage deep learning and natural language processing (NLP), which allow computers to be trained to accomplish specific tasks by processing large amounts of data and recognizing patterns in the data.

-Machine learning capabilities such as natural language processing are the “most mature and widely adopted parts of [artificial intelligence] today,” with natural language processing powering many applications and products that have positively impacted both businesses and individuals on a personal level.
+Machine learning capabilities such as natural language processing are the “most mature and widely adopted parts of [artificial intelligence] today,” with NLP powering many applications and products that have positively impacted businesses and individuals on a significant level.

 Artificial intelligence in healthcare has quickly become a powerful tool for clinicians across the healthcare ecosystem for care gap detection to adverse event prediction to augmentation of clinical decision-making—becoming a transformational force and paving the way for more efficient care delivery and creating space for innovation and growth.

 There’s no question that artificial intelligence tools are shifting how patients and providers search for and use data.
 Advancements in big data analytics in healthcare stemming from interoperability and artificial intelligence technologies are rapidly evolving, and health plans, providers and other organizations across the industry are heralding the potential of artificial intelligence in healthcare to improve the user experience and overcome clinical and financial challenges.

 Artificial intelligence (AI) and machine learning (ML): The definitions and differences